 "All children need to be ready for school and it is imperative that we address the school readiness gap that exists between kids of different economic and racial backgrounds," said Wisconsin Department of Children and Families Secretary Eloise Anderson.
-"Improving the quality of early childhood development will pay dividends for all Wisconsin citizens and future generations and ensure children are better prepared to succeed in school and in life."8
+"Improving the quality of early childhood development will pay dividends for all Wisconsin citizens and future generations and ensure children are better prepared to succeed in school and in life."

 In March of 2012, The Brookings Institution reported that only 48% of our nation's poor children are ready for school at age five, compared with 75% of children from families with moderate to high income levels, representing a 27% difference.
 The report highlighted a variety of reasons for this gap, including the fact that mothers living in poverty are often unmarried, poorly educated, and have inadequate parenting skills.
-They also experience higher rates of depression and poor health.9 income families are more likely to enter school with fewer language, literacy, social and other skills compared with children who have greater economic advantages.10 In fact, when children from low-income families enter kindergarten, they are typically 12-14 months below national norms in language and pre-reading skills.11 These children are also more likely to be in poor health and less likely to receive adequate treatment for health conditions, which can impair cognitive and language skills and behavior.12
+They also experience higher rates of depression and poor health.

+Persistent poverty, poor health and nutrition, absent